 Using an automation tool like Hootsuite or Buffer is an excellent way to make sure you post regularly.
 Additionally, Facebook provides a tool for you to schedule content for your business page without using automation tools.

 That said, part of social media best practices include sharing other people’s content.
 The best way to make sure you are a part of the current conversation is to take some time to interact in live time instead of automating.
-You should also posting interesting and helpful third-party content.
+You should also post interesting and helpful third-party content.
 This shows your audience that you care about them and that you are not always trying to sell something.
 Human interaction and posting helpful content are two additional opportunities to build trust with your community.

 Now that we’ve covered some of the social media don’ts, let’s cover some of the do’s.
 Social media is something that takes time, so it’s important to make sure you aren’t wasting your time or that of your employees.